Keio University

 Experiences in Borneo and Easter Island

-Speaking of various experiences, there was a one-hour program on TBS called "Shinsekai Kiko" (New World Travelogue), and at one point, I went to Borneo.
-I wandered through the jungle after being told, out of the blue, to go look for the Rafflesia, the world's largest flower.
-It was hot and humid with many leeches.
+Speaking of various experiences, there was a one-hour program on TBS called 'Shinsekai Kiko' (New World Travelogue), and at one point, I ended up going to Borneo.
+I wandered through the jungle after being told out of the blue, 'Let's go find the Rafflesia, the world's largest flower.'
+It was muggy and there were many leeches.
 To prevent leeches from attaching, I walked through the jungle wearing gloves and socks to seal any gaps on my body.

 In any case, I walked through the jungle for a long time, covered in sweat.
-Occasionally, there would be a beautiful river.
-When there was a river, we would get excited, strip naked, and jump in.
-Jumping in with great joy was fine, but since we hadn't bathed for days, no one wanted to be splashed with the water used to wash someone else's dirty body, so everyone tried to go even slightly further upstream than the others (laughs).
-So I suggested we line up horizontally and scrubbed our backs and heads.
+Occasionally there are beautiful rivers.
+When there's a river, we get happy and everyone strips naked and jumps in.
+It's fine to jump in with great joy, but since we haven't bathed for days, we don't want to be showered with the water used to wash other people's dirty bodies, so we try to go even slightly further upstream than others (laughs).
+So I proposed lining up in a single horizontal row, and we scrubbed our backsides and washed our heads.

 At night, we stayed at local accommodations in the jungle.
-A place like a water house served as the lodging, and when you went up the stairs and entered the room, there was a toilet in the corner.
+A place like a water house served as the lodging, and when you go up the stairs and enter the room, there is a toilet in the corner.
 This was just a concrete floor with a hole in the middle.
-There was a rubber hose and a faucet next to it—a manual washlet to wash yourself when finished.
+There was a rubber hose and a faucet next to it—a 'washlet' where you wash yourself when finished.

-The area under the water house was a fish farm where they raised fish.
-The system was that what came out after you did your business became food for the fish.
-Just as I was thinking what a frugal method this was, that fish appeared for breakfast (laughs).
-There is the term "food chain," but I would prefer to keep a bit more distance from it.
+The area under the water house is a fish farm where they raise fish.
+It's a system where what comes out after you do your business becomes fish food.
+Just as I was thinking there are such ways to be frugal, that fish appeared for breakfast (laughs).
+There is the term 'food chain,' but I would like to keep a bit more distance from it.

 Also, there were longhouses, the stilt houses of ethnic minorities.
-When you went up, they were raising pigs in the enclosure below.
-Again, the pigs' food was human waste, so in that sense, there was no waste.
+When you go up, they were raising pigs in the enclosure below.
+Again, the pigs' food was human waste, and in that sense, there is no waste.
 Today's Japan wastes many things.
-It is often called food loss, but the reason rats and crows target the food waste humans throw away is that it is still edible.
+It's often called food loss, but the reason rats and crows target the garbage humans throw away is because it's still edible.
 We are burning usable food instead of letting other creatures use it.
 From an ecosystem perspective, this is also a huge food loss.
-I thought about such things in the jungles of Borneo.
+I suddenly thought about such things in the jungles of Borneo.

 Easter Island was interesting.
 It's the place with the mysterious Moai statues, and when you go for a TV shoot, the locals show you everything.
 The famous Moai statues stand on the slopes.
-It is said they might be aliens, but going to the site, I realized they are all Moai that were abandoned in the middle of being made.
+It's said they might be aliens, but what I realized by going to the site is that those are all Moai that were abandoned in the middle of being made.

-Easter Island is a small volcanic island, but they quarried tuff near the crater and transported it for kilometers to the coast.
+Easter Island is a small volcanic island, but they quarry tuff from near the crater and transport it for kilometers to the coast.
 Several Moai statues stand there as well.
-I wonder if they performed some kind of ritual.
+Did they perform some kind of ritual?
 The tuff Moai statues have large eyeballs made of white coral stone and are looking toward the interior of the island.

 Despite having the civil engineering technology to create and transport such things, there are no stone bridges, houses, or other architectural structures.
 The only things they made were Moai.
-It is a truly mysterious society.
-Easter Island is isolated by thousands of kilometers from other societies, and it seems Polynesian people moved there around Japan's Heian period.
-After that, within the isolated island in the middle of the ocean, without any exchange with other civilizations and with no chance to verify what they were doing, they continued to make Moai for hundreds of years.
+It's a truly mysterious society.
+Easter Island is isolated by thousands of kilometers from other societies, and it seems Polynesian people migrated there around Japan's Heian period.
+After that, in the isolated island in the middle of the ocean, without any chance to exchange with other civilizations or verify what they were doing, they continued making Moai for hundreds of years.

-What's interesting is that the Moai statues gradually became larger over time.
-Is this human nature—a manifestation of the desire to run a little faster than that guy or to gain a slight advantage over that guy, whether in studies or sports?
-And as they became larger, they became difficult to transport, so they were abandoned midway and remain on the slopes in that form.
+What's interesting is that the Moai statues gradually get larger over time.
+Is this human nature—a manifestation of the desire to run a bit faster than that guy or be a bit superior to that guy, whether in studies or sports?
+And as they got larger, they became difficult to transport, so they were abandoned midway and remain on the slopes in that form.

-What I found most mysterious on-site was that I couldn't understand at all why they were going through such hardship to make Moai statues.
-It felt like a strange, distorted civilization that might collapse if someone just said, "Other people are enjoying themselves more; why are you doing this?"
+What I found most mysterious on-site was that I didn't understand at all why they were going through such hardship to make Moai statues.
+It felt like a strange, distorted civilization that would collapse if someone just said, 'Other people are having more fun; why are you doing this?'

-One reason this became a mystery is colonization by Westerners.
-The Westerners who "discovered" Easter Island arbitrarily decided it was French territory, and the French took the island as their own and sold the island's inhabitants as slaves to work in the Chilean mines in South America.
-Most of the people on the island died, and only about 100 survivors finally returned to the island, so the transmission of the island's culture was completely severed.
-This made it even more of a mystery as to "why they were making Moai."
+One reason it became such a mystery is colonization by Westerners.
+The Westerners who 'discovered' Easter Island arbitrarily decided it was French territory, and the French took the island as their own and sold the island's inhabitants as slaves to work in the Chilean mines in South America.
+Most of the island's people died there, and only about 100 survivors finally returned to the island, so the transmission of the island's culture was completely severed.
+This made it even more of a mystery as to 'why they were making Moai.'

-There were records of the island's history and traditions carved into wooden boards with something like characters, but Christian missionaries collected and burned them all.
-For these two reasons, the island's traditions were completely lost.
+There were records of the island's history and legends carved into wooden boards with something like characters, but Christian missionaries gathered them all and burned them.
+For these two reasons, the island's legends were completely lost.
 Most of the people living on the island now are those who came from Polynesia after colonization.
-In this way, many civilizations have been lost.
-I was struck by the horror of what humans can do.
+In that way, many civilizations have been lost.
+I was struck by the horror of what humans do.

 The things done during the Age of Discovery are all things unthinkable by today's values.
 Kidnapping people in Africa and making them work as slaves in South and North America.
 That is related to current racial and border issues.
-Today's world exists on a history where such things were done normally until just a few hundred years ago.
-Therefore, I want young people to see and feel various front lines of the world, but when I hear that young people today don't want to travel abroad much, I think it's a waste.
+Today's world exists on top of a history where such things were done normally until just a few hundred years ago.
+Therefore, I want young people to see and feel various front lines of the world, but when I hear that young people today don't really want to travel abroad, I think it's a waste.

 Image

-I often write books about dinosaurs, so I will talk a little about why I started writing them.
+I also often write books about dinosaurs, so I will talk a little about why I started writing dinosaur books.

-In my 30s, I had a weekly one-panel manga series in a children's newspaper called "Asahi Shogakusei Shimbun."
+In my 30s, I had a weekly single-panel cartoon series in a children's newspaper called 'Asahi Shogakusei Shimbun.'
 At that time, the editor would come to my house to pick up the manuscript.
-I always felt bad for making them wait, so we would chat afterward.
+I always felt bad for making them wait, so we would have small talk afterward.
 At that time, I mentioned that the current state of dinosaurs in Japan was terrible.

-Since no dinosaurs had been found in Japan yet, there were no dinosaur experts.
-However, I had been interested in dinosaurs for a long time, so I had been researching them.
-At that time, several dinosaur books for children were out, but when you opened them, they said, "Dinosaurs really existed long ago; kaiju have people inside them; let's distinguish between dinosaurs and kaiju."
-It was an era when there were no proper books about dinosaurs.
-There were only collections of information from books published in America and elsewhere, or books where they were just listed alongside various other prehistoric creatures besides dinosaurs.
+Since dinosaurs hadn't been found in Japan yet, there were no dinosaur experts.
+But I had been interested since long ago, so I was researching dinosaurs.
+At that time, several dinosaur books for children were out, but when you opened them, they said, 'Dinosaurs really existed long ago; kaiju have people inside them; let's distinguish between dinosaurs and kaiju.'
+It was an era without any decent books about dinosaurs.
+There were only collections of information from books published in America and the like, or books where they were just listed alongside various other prehistoric creatures.
 I thought this was terrible treatment for our predecessors on Earth.

 Dinosaurs were ordinary animals that lived a long time ago, and moreover, they flourished for a long period of nearly 200 million years.
-There was no respect or admiration for those animals, nor any concept of an ecosystem.
-There was only uncertain information, like Tyrannosaurus being carnivorous and scary, or Stegosaurus having spikes on its back but actually being weak.
-It is a big mistake for children to think that Earth's history and prehistoric life were like that.
-When I mentioned this to the "Asahi Shogakusei Shimbun" reporter as small talk, they said, "If you're going to complain that much, write it yourself," and I wrote a series about dinosaurs for the children's newspaper.
-The content was about thinking for yourself what kind of animals dinosaurs were based on discovered fossils.
+There was no respect or honor for those animals, nor any concept of an ecosystem.
+There was only uncertain information, like Tyrannosaurus is a carnivore and scary, or Stegosaurus has spikes on its back but is actually weak.
+It's a big mistake for children to think that Earth's history and prehistoric life are like that.
+When I told that to the 'Asahi Shogakusei Shimbun' reporter as small talk, they said, 'If you're going to complain that much, write it yourself,' and I wrote a series about dinosaurs for the children's newspaper.
+The content was about trying to think for ourselves what kind of animals dinosaurs were based on discovered fossils.

-Furthermore, while dinosaur books had previously only come into Japan from America and elsewhere, an American publisher thought it was interesting and translated it, and it was published in America as well.
-I even received a fan letter in English from an American child.
-Later, I wrote "Dinosaur Museum" for general readers for Shincho Bunko, and this also sold quite well.
+Furthermore, while dinosaur books had only been coming in from America and elsewhere until then, an American publisher thought this was interesting and translated it, and it was published in America as well.
+I even received fan letters in English from American children.
+Later, I wrote 'Dinosaur Museum' for a general audience for Shincho Bunko, and this also sold quite well.
 Through this process, I created several dinosaur books.

-At that time, dinosaur books published in Japan were supervised by professors from the National Museum of Nature and Science.
-However, that professor might be researching ammonites, for example, but was the supervisor because they specialized in paleontology.
-This is like asking someone researching clams or shijimi, "Why is a giraffe's neck long?"
+At that time, dinosaur books published in Japan were supervised by professors from the National Museum of Nature and Science and the like.
+But those professors might be researching ammonites, for example, and were only supervisors because they were experts in prehistoric life.
+This is like asking someone researching clams or shijimi, 'Why is a giraffe's neck long?'
 In other words, the genre of seriously researching dinosaurs itself did not exist.

 Therefore, I created that genre myself.
-Seeing that, many people were inspired and said, "Then I will too," and since then, many young people have become dinosaur researchers.
+Seeing that, many people were inspired to say, 'Then I will too,' and since then, many young people have become dinosaur researchers.
 I take pride in having cast a stone into that pond.

 Image

-Recently, dinosaur fossils have gradually started to be found in Japan as well.
+Recently, dinosaur fossils have gradually begun to be found in Japan as well.
 Fukui Prefecture has now become a dinosaur kingdom and has a magnificent museum.
-But when fossils first started being found, the people who found them didn't know how to handle them, so I was called in because "that person is a manga artist but also writes dinosaur books, so let's have him talk a bit," and I went to many dinosaur excavation sites.
+But when fossils first started being found, the people who found them didn't know how to handle them, so I was called in because 'that person is a manga artist but also writes dinosaur books, so let's have him talk a bit,' and I went to many dinosaur excavation sites.
 I was also allowed to go to foreign excavation sites for TV programs.

 You might think of overseas dinosaur excavation sites as a world full of dreams and romance, but it's quite difficult.
 I once went to the Gobi Desert in Inner Mongolia for about three weeks for an excavation.
-We drove in a convoy from the provincial capital into the middle of the desert, set up camp, and stayed in ger (Mongolian tents).
-The morning starts with shaking scorpions out of your shoes.
+We drove in a line of cars from the provincial capital into the middle of the desert, set up camp, and stayed in ger (Mongolian tents).
+The morning starts with shaking scorpions out of your boots.
 And there is nothing to eat but mutton.
 Every day was just eating mutton boiled in slightly salty well water.

-It was complete wilderness with no people at all.
-In such a place, I went with a dinosaur expert from Inner Mongolia to a place where fossils had previously been found and dug.
-Then, we encountered a beautiful, complete fossil of a Protoceratops from the Late Cretaceous.
+It's a complete wilderness with no people at all.
+In such a place, I went with an Inner Mongolian dinosaur expert to a place where fossils had been found before and dug.
+Then, we encountered a beautiful complete fossil of a Late Cretaceous Protoceratops.
 It was a fossil in such good condition that it looked as fresh as the camel bones rolling around nearby.

-While digging for fossils, people somehow gather in a place you thought was uninhabited wilderness.
+While digging for fossils, people gather before you know it in a place you thought was an uninhabited wasteland.
 When we were finally about to dig it out, load it onto a truck, and carry it away, the truck was suddenly surrounded by a large crowd of people.
-When I wondered what was happening, a person who said he was the village head said, "The dinosaur bones here are the property of the village; what do you mean by taking them without permission?"
-When we said, "We are researchers, and we are taking this to a museum to research and exhibit it," he insisted, "No, this is village property; the village will also build its own dinosaur museum someday, so don't take it."
+When I wondered what was happening, a person who said they were the village head said, 'The dinosaur bones here are village property; what do you mean by taking them away without permission?'
+When we said, 'We are researchers, and we are taking this to a museum to research and exhibit it,' they insisted, 'No, this is village property; the village will also build its own dinosaur museum someday, so don't take it.'
 In the end, the matter was settled by paying some money.

-Troubles over landowners' rights often occur at excavation sites in America as well.
-A Tyrannosaurus fossil was found on an Indian reservation, and when a local research institute excavated and took it, they were told, "Things on Indian reservations belong to the Indians; you haven't obtained the landowner's permission."
+Troubles over landowners' rights and the like often occur at American excavation sites as well.
+A Tyrannosaurus fossil was found on an Indian reservation, and when a local research institute excavated and took it, they were told, 'Things on Indian reservations belong to the Indians; you haven't obtained the landowner's permission.'
 Since Indian reservations are under the jurisdiction of the FBI, they came to the institute with guns, seized the Tyrannosaurus, and took it back.
-Later, that fossil was put up for auction and sold for hundreds of millions of yen, and it is now displayed in a museum in Chicago.
+Later, that fossil was put up for auction and sold for several hundred million yen, and it is now displayed in a museum in Chicago.
 Also, a replica is displayed at Disney World, which provided the money for the auction.
 Because dinosaur fossils can be worth money, human greed can sometimes get involved.
-Even at Japanese excavation sites, there is a world of researchers sabotaging each other that you could never tell children about.
+Even at Japanese excavation sites, there is a world of researchers pulling each other down that you could never tell children about.

-However, when children hear news that a new dinosaur has been discovered in Hokkaido and its whole body has been assembled, they probably think they want to discover a dinosaur someday.
-The front lines are difficult places where the complex interests of humans intertwine, but they are also places that provide dreams.
+But when children hear the news that a new dinosaur has been discovered in Hokkaido and its whole body has been assembled, they will think they want to discover a dinosaur someday.
+A site is a difficult place where complex interests between humans are intertwined, but it is also a place that gives dreams.

-When excavating in the Gobi Desert, we stayed in ger, but we couldn't last on just mutton, and halfway through, people who came from the mainland to support the shoot brought Cup Noodles.
+When we were excavating in the Gobi Desert, we stayed in ger, but we couldn't last on just mutton, and midway through, people who came from the mainland to support the shoot brought Cup Noodles.
 These were delicious.
 They tasted like civilization.

-This is an arid region, and the concept of a toilet does not exist at all.
-The surroundings are almost uninhabited, and we had no choice but to do as the locals do, but because the desert has good visibility, you can't go during the day.
-However, at night it's pitch black and there are wolves, so you can't go outside.
+This is an arid region, and there is no concept of a toilet at all.
+The surroundings are almost uninhabited, and we have no choice but to do as the locals do, but since the desert has good visibility, you can't possibly go during the day.
+However, at night it's pitch black and there are wolves, so you can't possibly go outside.
 Therefore, you go just before dawn.
-Just before dawn, everyone scatters in all directions from the tents, carrying shovels.
-You dig a hole just for your own use, squat down, and while thinking, "Why am I doing this in a place like this?" you do your business while gazing at the sky just before dawn.
+As dawn approaches, everyone scatters in all directions from the tents with shovels.
+You dig a hole just for your own use, squat down, and while thinking, 'Why am I doing this in a place like this?' you do your business while gazing at the sky just before dawn.

-What surprised me then was that since it was dawn in the desert, it was still chilly, but suddenly a moment came when I felt heat on my body.
-When I jumped up in surprise, the morning sun that had just peeked over the horizon was hitting my buttocks.
-It felt almost like it was burning.
+What surprised me then was that since it's dawn in the desert, it's still chilly, but then a moment comes when you suddenly feel heat on your body.
+When I jumped up in surprise, the morning sun that had just peeked over the horizon was hitting my backside.
+It felt almost like being burned.
 Afterward, I carefully buried what I had produced and returned.
-I heard later that the sand in that desert rises during certain seasons and reaches Japan as yellow dust.
+I heard later that the sand in that desert blows up in season and reaches Japan as yellow dust.
 I wondered if that's why it's called yellow dust (laughs); I might have caused trouble for a few people.

 Image